 Find out who’s who

-Keep a record of important names and phone numbers.
-There is a special section for this in the Journey Journal.
-Ask the nurses to give you telephone numbers to call in case you need to ask a question between appointments.
+Keep a record of important names, phone numbers and email addresses.
+Ask the nurses in the hospital for a phone number or email address in case you need to ask a question between appointments.
 Also write down who to call if your loved one becomes unwell at home and/or if they need out-of-hours care.
 Keep the numbers handy so that anyone else caring for your loved one knows where they are.